deliteser112/eclipse-platform-releng-buildtools/docs/authentication-framework.md

     authenticated user.
 The method is `INTERNAL`, the minimum level is `APP`, and the user policy is `IGNORED`.

+*  `AUTH_PUBLIC_OR_INTERNAL`: Allows anyone access, as long as they use OAuth to authenticate.
+Also allows access from App Engine task-queue.
+Note that OAuth client ID still needs to be whitelisted in the config file for OAuth-based authentication to succeed.
+This is mainly used by the proxy.

 ### Action setting golden files

 To make sure that the authentication and authorization settings are correct for